emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 - [x] Content from bundle
 - [ ] Audio (prob makes sense to do it from mini player)
 - [ ] Placeholder image for audio
-- [ ] Hooking into the native control center ("free" with standard player" - lock screen yes, control center yes,)
+- [ ] Hooking into the native control center
+    - [x] Checked with AVPlayerVC ("free" with standard player" - lock screen yes, control center yes,)
+    - [ ] Checked with VideoPlayer
     - [ ] Putting in a holding image for playback here?
 - [ ] DRM with Fairplay?
     - [ ] Not backing up to iCloud